- Solution Overview

 The mobile WebMail setup involves the activation of the WebMail service from the web administration interface (WebAdmin) for users intended to have access to it and enabling the mobile capabilities for this service by checking the corresponding option on the service setup page.
 Once this simple procedure is completed, any supported mobile terminal will have access to this feature.

-The majority of modern mobile terminals have now built-in email clients that can be used to connect to the Axigen messaging solution using the same settings that apply on the MUA (Mail User Agent / Email client) on the desktop systems.
+All smartphones have built-in email clients that can be used to connect to the Axigen messaging solution using the same settings that apply on the MUA (Mail User Agent / Email client) on the desktop systems.
 The same credentials are used for these mobile accounts, and from the server’s perspective the same communication process takes place.

 This method is very comfortable both from the user’s perspective and from the network / system administrator’s perspective.
 Because these email clients typically use standard protocols such as POP3, IMAP4 and SMTP, the configuration overhead is completely avoided.
 To allow users access to their mailbox content, no server-side configuration is required (given the desktop clients can access the mailboxes).
 The users need to configure the email clients according to specifications provided by the terminal manufacturer.